ticonetster/weather-dashboard/README.md

 # weather-dashboard
 Check the current weather conditions in your city as well as the next 5 days. <br />
 The city search will provide temperature, wind, humidity and UV index as well as an icon that represents the overall condition for that day. <br />
+Data is being provided by https://api.openweathermap.org weather, onecall and forecast APIs. <br />
 Everytime a search is done it will be saved and be able to be clicked in to get the same information.<br /><br />

 Below is a screenshot of the final product. <br/> <br />